What Is The IRS Form 3520?

 - Failing to make reasonable inquiries or otherwise failure to be aware of generally known facts or law.

-Reasonable Cause for Failure to File Form 3520
+Reasonable Cause For Failure To File Form 3520

 By contrast, reasonable cause can (generally and simplistically) be said to exist where there was no reasonable pathway to become aware of an obligation.
 At a bare minimum, reasonable cause requires that the taxpayer have missed no reasonably-apparent clues to his or her obligation, particularly clues that he or she documentably encountered at any point.